KokeCacao/chenhanke.me/_pages/academic.md

     btn_label: "Read Report"
     btn_class: "btn--primary"
     section_name: "0"
+siim:
+  - image_path: /assets/images/nail2.jpg
+    excerpt: '**SIIM-ACR Pneumothorax Segmentation**<br/>---<br/>Time: `2017`<br/>Achievements: `84.15% AUC Score` `Bronze Medal Top7%`<br/><br/> >> I developed an AI model to classify (and if present, segment) pneumothorax from a set of chest radiographic images, aiding in the early recognition of pneumothoraces and save lives.
+With our new proposed "three-stage method", we are able to achieve +0.02 accuracy on the test dataset.'
+    url: ...
+    btn_label: "..."
+    btn_class: "btn--primary"
+    section_name: "0"
 bike:
   - image_path: /assets/images/nail9.jpg
     excerpt: '**Image: Predicted Trend vs. Real Trend**<br/>---<br/>Time: `2017`<br/>Achievements: `Model Prediction Accuracy 80.3%`<br/><br/> >> I used a simple feed forward Neural Network to predict the hourly usage amount of shared bikes, using features like the season, weather, and date.'